HelloChatterbox/dev_documentation/CONTRIBUTING.md

-# Contributing to Mycroft Documentation
+# Contributing to Chatterbox Documentation

-Mycroft is intentionally open source software, and we subscribe to the collaborative approaches that are the hallmark of the open source community.
-For this reason, everyone is welcome to contribute to Mycroft Documentation.
+Chatterbox is intentionally open source software, and we subscribe to the collaborative approaches that are the hallmark of the open source community.
+For this reason, everyone is welcome to contribute to Chatterbox Documentation.

 ## Process flow

 ### If you are non-technical

-If you would like to contribute to the Mycroft Documentation and are non-technical, please [make contact](https://mycroft.ai/contact) and we will provide a non-technical mechanism to contribute.
+If you would like to contribute to the Chatterbox Documentation and are non-technical, please [make contact](https://chatterbox.ai/contact) and we will provide a non-technical mechanism to contribute.

 ### If you are technical, and/or you know Git and GitHub

-If you would like to contribute to Mycroft Documentation and are technically-minded, you may:
+If you would like to contribute to Chatterbox Documentation and are technically-minded, you may:

 * Raise an Issue on this repo in GitHub
 * Clone this Repo into your own GitHub account, make changes and raise a Pull Request

 ### Documentation Team

-A Documentation Team is responsible for the guardianship of Mycroft Documentation.
-This team comprises both Mycroft Staff and Mycroft community members.
+A Documentation Team is responsible for the guardianship of Chatterbox Documentation.
+This team comprises both Chatterbox Staff and Chatterbox community members.
 The Documentation Team is responsible for additions and deletions to the Team itself.
-To chat with the Documentation Team, please join the [Mycroft Chat facility](https://chat.mycroft.ai), specifically the ~documentation channel.
+To chat with the Documentation Team, please join the [Chatterbox Chat facility](https://chat.chatterbox.ai), specifically the ~documentation channel.

 ### Review of Issues and Pull Requests